kurtosis-tech/zz-deprecated_kurtosis-onboarding-experience/README.md

 Now open `testsuite/testsuite_impl/basic_eth_test/basic_eth_test.ts`.
 You'll see that a test is really just a class with three function: `configure`, `setup`, and `run`.
 Like most testing frameworks, `setup` is where we place the prep work that executes before the `run` method while `run` is where we make our test assertions.
 The `configure` method is where timeouts for both `setup` and `run` are configured, among other things.

 The last thing to notice is how a `NetworkContext` is passed in as an argument to `setup`.
-Every Kurtosis test runs inside of its own enclave to prevent cross-test interference, and you can use [the exact same `NetworkContext` APIs][core-documentation] inside the testing framework that you used in the sandbox.
+Every Kurtosis test runs inside of its own enclave to prevent cross-test interference, and you can use [the `NetworkContext` APIs][core-documentation] inside the testing framework.

 Now let's see the testing framework in action.
 From the root of the repo, run: